PDF 482 KB

 Other legislation relevant to assisted reproductive treatment in South Australia includes the:

-Legislation currently exists to govern ART in New South Wales, Victoria and Western Australia,
+Legislation currently exists to govern ART in New South Wales, Victoria and Western Australia, however the nature of the governance regimes in each of these states varies.

 There is no Commonwealth legislation in respect of ART practice.
 States and territories without specific legislation rely on the Reproductive Technology Accreditation Committee accreditation scheme which sets standards for practice and requires compliance with the National Health and Medical Research Council’s Ethical Guidelines on the use of assisted reproductive technology in clinical practice and research.